mireiayurrita/valuebasedframework/Table1.md

 | Human Control | 1. **User/collective influence** ([[27]](references.md#bihrane2021), [[69]](references.md#kyunglee2017)) <br> 2. **Human review of automated decision** ([[2]](references.md#fjeld2020))<br> 3. **Choice of how and whether to delegate** ([[2]](references.md#fjeld2020))| - <span style="color:olive">Continuous monitoring of system to intervene ([[2]](references.md#fjeld2020), [[13]](references.md#europeancommissionEthicsAI2019), [[75]](references.md#teliaai2019))</span><br> - <span style="color:olive">Establishment levels of human discretion during the use of the system ([[8]](references.md#microsoftai2018), [[13]](references.md#europeancommissionEthicsAI2019))</span><br> - <span style="color:olive">Ability to override the decision made by the system ([[13]](references.md#europeancommissionEthicsAI2019))</span>
 | Human Agency| 1. **Respect for human autonomy** ([[2]](references.md#fjeld2020), [[11]](references.md#morley2020), [[13]](references.md#europeancommissionEthicsAI2019))<br> 2. **Power to decide.
 Ability to make informed autonomous decision** ([[13]](references.md#europeancommissionEthicsAI2019), [[27]](references.md#bihrane2021))<br> 3. **Ability to opt out of an automated decision** ([[2]](references.md#fjeld2020), [[13]](references.md#europeancommissionEthicsAI2019))|- <span style="color:orange">Give knowledge and tools to comprehend and interact with AI system ([[13]](references.md#europeancommissionEthicsAI2019))</span><br> - <span style="color:olive">Opportunity to self-assess the system ([[13]](references.md#europeancommissionEthicsAI2019))</span>

-Summary of the specific criteria that relate to each value considered in our ML assessment framework.
-These criteria are then translated into specific manifestations in the form of signifiers (orange), process-oriented practices (olive) or quantifiable indicators (magenta).

 [Back to main page](index.md)